Gold An Important Portfolio Diversifier as Demand Increases by 7%

 Many analysts have wondered whether central banks can replicate their bullion demand figures from 2018, when governments around the world bought over 650 tons of gold combined.
 With just one full quarter behind us, Bloomberg reports that demand statistics for the first three months of 2019 already suggests that last year’s sky-high central bank gold demand could be matched.

 Central banks bought a total of 145.5 tons of gold during the first quarter, marking not only a 68% increase compared to Q1 2018 but also the fastest pace of buying in the last six years.
 Alistair Hewitt, head of market intelligence at the World Gold Council, said that central banks clearly aren’t easing up on purchases compared to last year.
 The WGC’s report showed that Russia, Kazakhstan and Turkey remain top buyers as each country seeks to diversify away from the dollar.
 Besides standard buyers, the WGC noted that the trend of new countries and emerging economies taking an interest in gold continues.

 The first quarter of 2019 saw Ecuador, Qatar and Colombia all make sizeable additions to their gold stockpile.
 As with regular buyers, the WGC believes that new entries to the market are motivated primarily by diversification, together with a desire to increase their gold allocation.

 Central bank gold demand has played an important role in preserving gold prices, especially with last year’s record purchases.
-It remains to be seen if intense physical buying can combine with an increasingly questionable supply picture to have a palpable effect on prices in the near term.central banks, china, india, inflation, jerome powell, world gold council
+It remains to be seen if intense physical buying can combine with an increasingly questionable supply picture to have a palpable effect on prices in the near term.central banks, china, Featured, india, inflation, jerome powell, world gold council